bacucan1/Fullstack-open-part-0-DG/Exercise_0.4_Fullstack_open.md

     Note right of browser: The browser sends a solicitude GET with code status 304 activate server
     server-->>browser: the JavaScript file
-    Note right of server: The server executes js file using "new_note" file to generate json file deactivate server
+    Note left of server: The server executes js file using "new_note" file to generate json file deactivate server
     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/main.js
     Note right of browser: The browser starts executing the JavaScript code that fetches the JSON from the server